ph-ormula/ph-ormula.github.io/README.md

 ## 1. Quick Start (for organization members)

-*If you have pages you want to publish, fork and do the same, then open a pull request.*
+*If you are not a club core member but have pages you want to publish, fork and do the same, then open a pull request.*

 ```
 # 1 · clone this repository